MintFort/mintfort.com/src/pages/policy.md

 - IP Addresses

+### MailChimp

+> The Rocket Science Group, <br>
+> LLC675 Ponce de Leon Ave NESuite 5000, <br>
+> Atlanta, GA 30308 USA <br>

+With the usage of forms on our web pages, you agree to share form field content with MailChimp.

+For Example:

+- Message Content
+- E-Mail address
+- Name

 #### California Online Privacy Protection Act

 CalOPPA is the first state law in the nation to require commercial websites and online services to post a privacy policy.
 The law’s reach stretches well beyond California to require any person or company in the United States (and conceivably the world) that operates websites collecting Personally Identifiable Information from California consumers to post a conspicuous privacy policy on its website stating exactly the information being collected and those individuals or companies with whom it is being shared. – See more at: http://consumercal.org/california-online-privacy-protection-act-caloppa/#sthash.0FdRbT51.dpuf